rohitshakya/rohitshakya/README.md

 ### Glad to see you here! 🤩 &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Niteshrocks.Niteshrocks)

-Hello world, I'm currently an MSc student at Department of Computer Science, University of Delhi.
+I'm currently an MSc student at Department of Computer Science, University of Delhi.
 I'm passionate about web and software development.
 <br />

 ### Talking about Personal Stuffs:
 Apart from being a Software Developer, I enjoy most of my time being outdoors and playing Professional Chess.
 In the winter, I love to wear fashionable outfits.
 During the warmer months here in New Delhi, I enjoy several kinds of beverages, regional foods and explore a lot of people and even I want to travel through different Cultures.

 When forced indoors, I follow a number of sci-fi and fantasy genre movies and television shows.
 I am an aspiring chef, and I spend a large amount of my free time exploring the latest technology advancements in the back-end web development world.
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Digital Image Processing
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about web development, data structures, algorithm and chess.
-- 📫 How to reach me: ...
+- 📫 How to reach me: rohit.rkshakya@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Champ
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: One of my life hack is confidence
 #
 ![Rohit's github stats](https://github-readme-stats.vercel.app/api?username=rohitshakya&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515)